Coronavirus Antibody Test Kit

 Positive test results

-If you test positive for the coronavirus antibodies, you will know that you’ve previously been infected, recovered, and might have some level of immunity.
+If you test positive for the coronavirus antibodies, you will know that you’ve previously been infected with the virus, and might have some level of immunity.
 Even if you have recovered after having the virus you should still follow the rules of social distancing as immunity is not guaranteed.
 We don’t know how strong the level of immunity is or how long it might last.
 You may also still be able to spread the virus to more vulnerable people.

 Learn more about treating coronavirus